OpenCloudOS/opencloudos.github.io/docs/contribution/docs-format-guide.en.md

 #### Use corner brackets for Chinese Simplified

 !!! note
-    We recommend the use of the corner brackets.
+    We recommend the use of the normal brackets (“” and ‘’).

 Usage: